Augmented reality and fashion: The perfect fit?

 The average conversion rate for online fashion stores stands at just 1.8%, according to Littledata, compared to an estimated 20-40% for brick and mortar stores.
 AR can help to virtualize the in-store experience, enabling customers to see and interact with realistic, virtual product models through their smartphone device.
 With 62% of shoppers who have used AR stating that it encouraged them to make a purchase, the technology could finally bridge the gap between online and in-store conversion rates.

 An estimated 70% of fashion returns are due to poor fit or style, according to McKinsey.
 Online shopping amplifies this issue, with e-commerce return rates approximately three times higher than in-store.
-AR clothing try-on solutions present a way for online shoppers to try before they buy, leading to fewer returns due to poor fit.
+For those wondering how to reduce returns in e commerce, AR clothing try-on solutions can be an option: they present a way for online shoppers to try before they buy, thus eliminating the problem of a poor fit and leading to fewer returns.
+Moreover AR try-on is a great example of a sustainable fashion technology as it helps retailers to tackle the size of their carbon footprint head-on, as well as reduce the number of samples and as a result significantly minimize returns.

 Using AR, retailers can provide a smooth and reliable customer journey.
 Studies show that addressing pain points using AR could have a substantial impact on future sales, with 70% of customers expected to show greater loyalty to brands that offer AR-enhanced shopping experiences.